jellydator/tango/README.md

 The main calculations are done using `Calc` method.
 The return types varies based on the tool.

-A simple would case could look like this:
+A simple use case could look like this:
 ```go
 func main() {
   sma, err := tango.NewSMA(3)